Arnold Metzger

 Arnold Metzger (24 February 1892 – 16 August 1974) was a German philosopher.

 Life

 Metzger was born in Landau.
 He was a student of Edmund Husserl.
 Having served in World War I, and been imprisoned in Siberia, he made his way back to Germany in 1919.
 On the way he participated in a soldiers' soviet in Brest-Litovsk.

 Having left Nazi Germany in 1938, Metzger went to Paris first, then to England.
-From 1941 he lived in the United States for 20 years, where he met Ernst Bloch and accepted US-citizenship in 1947.
-In 1952 he returned and took up a teaching position in Munich as an honorary professor for philosophy.
-From 1958 he held German citizenship again.
+From 1941, he lived in the United States for 20 years, where he met Ernst Bloch and accepted US-citizenship in 1947.
+In 1952, he returned and took up a teaching position at the Ludwig-Maximilians-Universität München as an honorary professor for philosophy.
+From 1958, he held German citizenship again.

 Metzger died in Bad Gastein, in 1974.